wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "Dare to be wise!" - Immanuel Kant

 The Age of Enlightenment, also known as the Age of Reason, was an intellectual and political movement that occurred in Europe during the 17th and 18th century.
 Broadly speaking, the central doctrine of the Enlightenment is one of **Reason**: the belief that we can use our intellect to understand the world and improve society.
 This was a dramatic departure from superstitions and religious dogmas of the past.
 All throughout Europe, philosophers and scientists circulated their ideas at academies, lodges, literary salons, coffeehouses, and in printed media.
-It was a golden age of intellectual progress.

 Many of the ideas we hold dear today emerged during the Enlightenment.
 For example:

-* **Rational Inquries** - Emphasis on reason and critical thinking as source of knowledge.
-One should question authority, challenge existing beliefs, think for oneself rather than relying on a pre-defined set of rules or dogmas.
+* **Rational Inquiries** - Emphasis on reason and critical thinking as source of knowledge.
+One should question and challenge existing beliefs, and think for oneself rather than relying on a pre-defined set of rules or dogmas.
-* **Secularism** - The Church shall be separated from the State.
-While the secular state is responsible for maintaining order and enforcing law, matter of religious belief should be between Man and his God.
-An official state religion should not exist because political decisions should be made based on reason, evidence, and in favor of the common good.
+* **Separation of Church and State** - Matter of religious belief should be between man and his God.
+A state responsible for maintaining order and enforcing law should be secular.
+An official state religion cannot exist because a government must act in accordance to the common good, not any one religious group in particular.
-* **Individualism** - All men are born equal with the right to life, liberty, and pursuit of happiness.
+* **Individualism** - Men's natural right to right to life, liberty, and property.
-* **Freedom of Thought** - "I disagree with what you say, but I will defend to the death your right to say it."
+* **Freedom of Thought** - This is perhaps best exemplified by a quote from Evelyn Beatrice Hall that is often misattributed to Voltaire: "I disagree with what you say, but I will defend to the death your right to say it."

 The exact dating of the Enlightenment is fuzzy.
 Some date the beginning of the Enlightenment to the publication of Rene Descartes' *Discourse on the Method* published in 1637, where he proclaimed: "Cogito, Ergo Sum", or "I think, therefore I am".
 This famous quote shifted the epistemological discussion from external authority to internal certainty.
-Most scholars place the end of the Enlightenment around 1800, choosing the Reign of Terror during the French Revolution or the subsequent Napoleonic Wars as a convenient point in time.
+Most scholars place the end of the Enlightenment around 1800, choosing the Reign of Terror during the French Revolution or the subsequent Napoleonic Wars as a convenient dividing line.
 It should also be noted that there is considerable regional variations during the Enlightenment.
 Not all societies experienced these transitions the same way, if at all.